A new bill in the Texas Legislature could give prisoners a second chance. Keep reading for more information.

 Eventually, the tough stance on crime led to increased incarceration and longer prison sentences for those convicted.
 Now, lawmakers and advocacy organizations alike are grappling with a major criminal justice crisis.

 Those incarcerated during the “tough on crime” era are old enough to qualify for a second chance if the bill passes.
 A whole generation of people could be free under the law.
 However, until the bill officially becomes law, it is unclear how these reforms could improve matters for prisoners.

-The Law Office of Shane Phelps, P.C. will continue to follow this story as it develops.
+Shane Phelps Law. will continue to follow this story as it develops.